 GeneCards Summary for MADD Gene

-MADD (MAP-Kinase Activating Death Domain) is a Protein Coding gene.
+MADD (MAP Kinase Activating Death Domain) is a Protein Coding gene.
 Diseases associated with MADD include Neurodevelopmental Disorder With Dysmorphic Facies, Impaired Speech, And Hypotonia and Deeah Syndrome.
 Among its related pathways are Signaling by GPCR and Apoptosis and survival Caspase cascade.
 GO annotations related to this gene include Rab guanyl-nucleotide exchange factor activity and death receptor binding.
 An important paralog of this gene is SBF1.

 UniProtKB/Swiss-Prot Summary for MADD Gene